danielsaidi/Vandelay/README.md

-## Author

-Daniel Saidi, daniel.saidi@gmail.com

 ## CocoaPods

 To lint the project, run `pod lib lint` resp. `pod spec link Vandelay.podspec`.
+However, there is a risk that sometimes you will hit a cache when linting.

 To verify that the correct files are pulled from GitHub, type `cd ~/Library/Caches/CocoaPods/Pods` then type `open .`.
 Verify that the content in the Vandelay folders are valid.
 To clean the cache, run `pod cache clean Vandelay`.

+## Author

+Daniel Saidi, daniel.saidi@gmail.com